 To perform the windowpane test, grab your dough and stretch it out.
 You should see light through it before it starts to tear.

-Cover and allow to rise until doubled, about 6-12 hours (depending on how warm your kitchen is).
+Cover with either plastic wrap, a damp tea towel, or a lid and let dough rise until doubled, about 6-12 hours (depending on how warm your kitchen is).

 Forming the Buns

 Now it’s time to form the buns into equal pieces!

 The next day, or after your hot cross bun dough is done fermenting, weigh your dough and divide that weight by the number of buns you want to make.